 We typically use:

-Sometimes I’ll do size XL for the kids, as they aren’t THAT much different.
-You can see the sizing difference between pink and blue above.
+You could totally do size XL for the kids, as they aren’t THAT much larger.
 We get the bags monogrammed and every member of the family has their own color so we can easily distinguish.

 Both sizes fit a surprising amount — clothes, blankets, toiletries, sound machines, diapers, and more.
 Everything each kid could need on vacation!